13 Greatest Irish Symbols That Will Blow Your Mind

 Can you spot the Triskele on Kevin?

-Meaning: The three spirals can symbolize various tripartite concepts, such as the cycles of life (birth, life, death), the elements (earth, sea, sky), or the three realms of existence (land, sea, and sky).
+What is the Triskele Meaning: Although there is no exact answer for the meaning of a triskele, historians believe the three spirals symbolize the cycles of life (birth, life, and death).
 Similar to the Celtic knot, the Triskele represents the continuity and interconnected nature of life.

 Claddagh ring Irish symbols Happy Irish Wanderers